-It brings to the general section of the Preferences [759] parameters.
+It brings to the general section of the Preferences parameters.
 Any modified value will be used and stored for further processing sessions.
+Parameters - Other Parameters

-It brings to the general section of the Preferences residual parameters.
+It brings to the general section of the Preferences parameters.
 Any modified value will be used and stored for further processing sessions.